Humana Case Study

 -

-2-week agile sprints with monthly UX demos
+2-week sprints with monthly UX demos

 -